 Harvard-Smithsonian Center for Astrophysics (CfA) astronomer Glen Petitpas was a member of a large team of astronomers who used the SCUBA-2 (Submillimeter Common User Bolometer Array) instrument to confirm 188 of the reddest of these sources as indeed being distant, dusty star formation galaxies, typically so far away that their light has been traveling towards us for over eleven billion years, and so bright that they must be making stars at a rate many thousands of times faster than does the Milky Way.

-- “High-Resolution SMA Imaging of Bright Submillimetre Sources from the SCUBA-2 Cosmology Legacy Survey,” Ryley Hill, Scott C. Chapman, Douglas Scott, Glen Petitpas, Ian Smail, Edward L. Chapin, Mark A. Gurwell, Ryan Perry, Andrew W. Blain, Malcolm N. Bremer, Chian-Chou Chen, James S. Dunlop, Duncan Farrah, Giovanni G. Fazio, James E. Geach, Paul Howson, R. J. Ivison, Kevin Lacaille, Michał J. Michałowski, James M. Simpson, A. M. Swinbank, Paul P. van der Werf, and David J. Wilner MNRAS 477, 2042, 2018.
+- “High-Resolution SMA Imaging of Bright Submillimetre Sources from the SCUBA-2 Cosmology Legacy Survey” by Ryley Hill, Scott C. Chapman, Douglas Scott, Glen Petitpas, Ian Smail, Edward L. Chapin, Mark A. Gurwell, Ryan Perry, Andrew W. Blain, Malcolm N. Bremer, Chian-Chou Chen, James S. Dunlop, Duncan Farrah, Giovanni G. Fazio, James E. Geach, Paul Howson, R. J. Ivison, Kevin Lacaille, Michał J. Michałowski, James M. Simpson, A. M. Swinbank, Paul P. van der Werf and David J. Wilner, 21 March 2018, MNRAS.